 - Versitility — the ability to use the grater either standing on end or laid across a bowl.
 Some things are easier to grate one way; some things the other.

 - Compact storage — an old-style box grater just took up too much valuable space.
 A flat one — or one that will fold flat — is much better aboard a boat.

-With those criteria in mind, I much prefer the grater pictured here:
+With those criteria in mind, I much prefer this tent-style grater: